Associate Professor Receives $1.5 Million Grant to Innovate Electric Traction Motors

 As automakers begin to phase out vehicles powered solely by internal combustion engines to reduce fuel emissions and promote environmental sustainability, Illinois Institute of Technology is gearing up to propel transportation technology forward through cost-effective and compact electric traction drive systems.

-Illinois Tech has received research funding from the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy as part of Electric Drive Technologies (EDT) Consortium, a multidisciplinary program that will plan, establish, conduct, and manage a portfolio of multi-national lab and multi-university efforts to advance electric drive technologies.
+Illinois Tech has received research funding from the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy as part of the Electric Drive Technologies (EDT) Consortium, a multidisciplinary program that will plan, establish, conduct, and manage a portfolio of multi-national lab and multi-university efforts to advance electric drive technologies.

 Ian Brown, associate professor of electrical and computer engineering, and his team of graduate student researchers were selected to participate in the consortium for a duration of approximately five years, with a focus on investigating power density improvements and cost reduction of automotive electric traction motors to meet or exceed United States Driving Research and Innovation for Vehicle Efficiency and Energy Sustainability (DRIVE) 2025 motor targets.